Subject (grammar): Inverse copular constructions

-The criteria easily identify spiders as the subject in sentence 1.
-In sentence 2, however, the position occupied suggests that under the bed should be construed as the subject, whereas agreement and semantic role continue to identify spiders as the subject.
-This is so despite the fact that spiders in sentence 2 appears after the string of verbs in the canonical position of an object.
-The fact that sentence 3 is bad but sentence 4 is good reveals that something unusual is indeed afoot, since the attempt to question the location fails if the subject does not immediately follow the finite verb.
-This further observation speaks against taking spiders as the subject in sentence 2.
-But if spiders is not the subject, then the sentence must lack a subject entirely, which is not supposed to be possible in English.

 Subject-less clauses

 The existence of subject-less clauses can be construed as particularly problematic for theories of sentence structure that build on the binary subject-predicate division.
 A simple sentence is defined as the combination of a subject and a predicate, but if no subject is present, how can one have a sentence?
 Subject-less clauses are absent from English for the most part, but they are not unusual in related languages.
 In German, for instance, impersonal passive clauses can lack a recognizable subject, e.g.

 The word gestern 'yesterday' is generally construed as an adverb, which means it cannot be taken as the subject in this sentence.
 Certain verbs in German also require a dative or accusative object instead of a nominative subject, e.g.

 Since subjects are typically marked by the nominative case in German (the fourth criterion above), one can argue that this sentence lacks a subject, for the relevant verb argument appears in the dative case, not in the nominative.

 Impersonal sentences in Scottish Gaelic can occasionally have a very similar form to the first German example where an actor is omitted.
-In the following sentence, the word ‘chaidh’ ("went") is an auxiliary carrying tense and is used in an impersonal or passive constructions.
-The word ‘falbh’ ("leaving") is a verbal noun.
+In the following sentence, the word 'chaidh' ("went") is an auxiliary carrying tense and is used in an impersonal or passive constructions.
+The word 'falbh' ("leaving") is a verbal noun.